PelionIoT/mbed-connector-api-python/README.md

 # Use
-x.getEndpoints() # returns a  list of all endpoints on your domain x.getResources("EndpointName") # returns all resources of an endpoint x.putResource("EndpointName","Resource","Value") # send the "Value" to the "Resource" over a PUT request x.postResource("EndpointName","Resource","Value") # send the "Value" to the "Resource" over a POST request y = x.getResource("EndpointName","Resource")  # check the y.isDone() funciton to see when the request completes, the result will then be in y.result.
+x.getEndpoints() # returns a  list of all endpoints on your domain x.getResources("EndpointName") # returns all resources of an endpoint x.putResourceValue("EndpointName","Resource","Value") # send the "Value" to the "Resource" over a PUT request x.postResourceValue("EndpointName","Resource","Value") # send the "Value" to the "Resource" over a POST request y = x.getResourceValue("EndpointName","Resource")  # check the y.isDone() funciton to see when the request completes, the result will then be in y.result.
 The Resource should be of the form "/X/Y/Z" if y.isDone():
     print "The value of y is " +str(y.result)